 Somerset Mall, Somerset West.

 At Roco Mamas you can create your own burger using their veggie patty which is vegan and top is with whatever vegan topping you would like.
-Moreover they also have a salad that you can ask for to make vegan.
+Just make sure to tell them you are vegan.

 Shop 314 & 315, Somerset Mall, Somerset West